Index

 Alerts should describe the trajectory of the risk debt, not just the static value.

-Why this feels arbitrary to merchants
+Why threshold enforcement feels arbitrary to merchants

 From the merchant side: